 What is Pupil Premium?

-The Pupil Premium is additional funding given to schools so that they can support their disadvantaged pupils and close the attainment gap between them and their peers.
-The Pupil Premium was introduced in April 2011 and is allocated to schools to work with pupils who:
+The Pupil Premium is additional funding given to schools in order to support their disadvantaged pupils and close the attainment gap between them and their peers.

 Financial information: